 I am interested in examining the intersection of religion, place, and health from perspectives of psychology, geography, and theology.
 I specialise in the scholarly study of the psychology of religion/spirituality and adult attachment theory in the contemporary context of multicultural and multi-faith societies.
-My research examines the role of relational spirituality in mental health, youth, and migration contexts, and broadly coalesces around three central themes: religion, place, and health.
-I have explored these themes from perspectives of psychology, geography, and theology.
-My interest has been to examine how place experiences can help us to better understand religion and spirituality and the health implications of the interplay of religion and place.
-My argument has been that we cannot understand religion and spirituality without considering how place events and the lived experience of individuals in a place play a vital role in their religious devotion and involvement.
+My research examines the role of relational spirituality and people-place experiences in mental health, youth, and migration contexts.
+My scholarly work broadly coalesces around three central themes: religion, place, and health.
+I have explored these themes from the perspectives of psychology, geography, and theology.
+My interest is to examine how place experiences can help us to better understand religion and spirituality and the health implications of the interplay of religion and place.
+My argument has been that we cannot understand religion and spirituality without considering how place events and the lived experience of individuals in a place play a vital role in religious devotion and involvement.
 I am currently advancing some research initiatives on “place spirituality” and “religious psychopathology” across cultures and traditions due to the dearth of empirical research in these fields.
 Ultimately, my research interests have focused on certain key and emerging areas in the psychology of religion.
-These include: “relational spirituality,” “place spirituality,” “measurement of spirituality/religiosity,” “religious psychopathology,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
+These include “terrorist ideation”, “relational spirituality,” “place spirituality,” “measurement of spirituality/religiosity,” “religious psychopathology,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
 These research interests are explained in detail below.